MichaelRooney99/homelab-status/README.md

 There's no single combined "everything at once" endpoint yet — an external consumer currently needs to hit these separately, the same way the client itself does.
 That's a deliberate scope call, not an oversight: three separate calls matches what the client itself does internally, and a combined feed wasn't worth building speculatively without real demand for one.

-**Not public:** `POST /admin/incidents` and `PATCH /admin/incidents/:id` let an authenticated admin create and update incidents directly, without a git push.
-Gated by Cloudflare Access on the `/admin/*` path — unauthenticated requests never reach these routes at all.
+**Not public:** `POST /admin/incidents`, `PATCH /admin/incidents/:id`, `DELETE /admin/incidents/:id`, and `POST /admin/incidents/:id/promote` let an authenticated admin create, update, retire, and promote incidents directly, without a git push. `DELETE` requires an incident to already be resolved — enforced server-side with a real `409`, not just a UI-level guard.
+All gated by Cloudflare Access on the `/admin/*` path — unauthenticated requests never reach these routes at all.

 ---